Haydon Pinhey: 2023/2024

 2023 Championship League held at the Morningside Arena in Leicester, England from 26 June 2023.
 His results included a draw against Mohamed Ibrahim, and a defeat to Si Jiahui.
 He qualified for the 2024 German Masters in Berlin with a win over the experienced Rod Lawler.
 In the first round of qualifying for the 2024 World Snooker Championship he defeated Hammad Miah 10-2.
 In May 2024, he entered European 2024 Q School and in the first event recorded victory over former professional Anton Kazakov of Ukraine, and beat veteran professional Gerard Greene in the final round to win a two-year assured place on the World Snooker Tour starting from the 2024-25 snooker season.

 2024/25

 He defeated Stephen Maguire 6-2 at the International Championship on 1 October 2024.
 In February 2025, he reached the last-64 of the 2025 Welsh Open where he was beaten by former world champion Mark Selby.
 He was defeated by former world champion Ken Doherty in qualifying for the 2025 World Championships.

 2025/26

 He started the 2025-26 season in June 2025 in the qualifying round for the Wuhan Open with a creditable 5-1 win over established professional Martin O'Donnell.

 He was drawn in the round-robin stage of the 2025 Championship League against Barry Hawkins, Haris Tahir and John Astley, topping the group with a 3-0 win over Hawkins.
 Competing at the 2025 Scottish Open in October 2025, he recorded a 4-0 win over women's world number one Mink Nutcharut.
+In April 2026, Pinhey was relegated from the main tour after a 10-5 defeat to Jamie Clarke in the first round of qualifying for the 2026 World Snooker Championship.
+After dropping off the tour following the conclusion of the 2025-26 season, he entered Q School and defeated Riley Powell in event one.